 - Coronary artery disease

 To manage risk and ensure appropriate standards of healthcare, so-called treatment algorithms were developed for the CDL conditions.
 The algorithms, which have been published in the Government Gazette, can be regarded as benchmarks, or minimum standards, for treatment.
 This means that the treatment your medical scheme must provide may not be inferior to the algorithms.
 If you have one of the 25 listed chronic conditions, your medical scheme not only has to cover medication, but also doctors' consultations and tests related to your condition.
 Your scheme may use protocols, formularies (lists of specified medication) and Designated Service Providers (DSPs) to manage this benefit.

 The PMB main list is a list of all medication that is used mostly in the treatment of a PMB chronic disease list (CDL) condition and other chronic conditions.

 These medicine items are carefully chosen to avoid items that could be used to treat an acute condition, e.g. prednisone, which could be used when you have flu.
 In order to preserve your acute medicine benefits, you will be able to claim for a medicine item on this list only once from the acute medicines benefit.
 If the Society has your cell phone details, you will receive an SMS advising you that you need to register the medicine on the chronic medicine benefit.
 If you attempt to claim that particular item again from acute medicine benefits, the claim will be rejected and the pharmacist will receive a message indicating that the medicine you are claiming for should be registered on the chronic medicine benefit.

-Apply for a PMB Care Plan
+Apply for a PMB Treatment Plan

 2Print out and complete the Applicant Section